pencer-io/pencer-io.github.io/_posts/2021-01-28-ctf-thm-jurassic-park.md

 We have a few clues here to help us know where to start:

-1. There is a web application running on a port somewhere, make sure we find that with Nmap.
+1. There's a web app running on a port somewhere, make sure we find that with Nmap.
-2. There are 5 flags hidden around the file system, make sure we look for hidden files with *ls -lsa*
+2. There's 5 flags hidden in the file system, make sure we look for those files with *ls -lsa*
 3. It mentions Dennis in italics, is this a hint at a user?

 With the above in mind, let's start with Nmap to check for open ports: